All Research Centers

 Supporting outreach, promotion, and best practices in the PECGS Network.

 The Coordinating Center for the PE-CGS Network is housed at The Ohio State University.
 It provides administrative and scientific support to the Network’s researchers and their participants.
 The Coordinating Center facilitates outreach and communications channels, and helps standardize approaches to data collection and processing, including guidance of best practices in participant engagement.
-The Coordinating Center also works to introduce a diverse pool of future scientists from underrepresented groups to cancer genomics and participant engagement research.
+The Coordinating Center also works to introduce future scientists to cancer genomics and participant engagement research.